trexkiddo/Onion-App/README.md

 Makes use of the spoonacular api for recipes

-Will not work without a server/local host hosting the server.js and database keys
+Will not have full functionality without a server/local host hosting the server.js and database keys